andrew/ultimate-awesome/README.md

 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
 - [awesome-wasm-zh](https://github.com/wasmlang/awesome-wasm-zh) - WebAssembly(wasm)资源精选.
 - [awesome-ai-security-tools](https://github.com/scadastrangelove/awesome-ai-security-tools) - A curated list of public-source, research, and commercial tools for AI security and AI-assisted cybersecurity — autotriage, agent security, AI/ML supply chain, pentest agents, AI SAST, LLM-driven fuzzing, threat intelligence, SOC/SIEM triage, reverse engineering, LLM red-teaming, and more.
+- [aprenda-swift](https://github.com/CodandoApple/aprenda-swift) - Uma lista de conteúdos para você aprender Swift.
 - [Awesome-MLLM-Hallucination](https://github.com/showlab/Awesome-MLLM-Hallucination) - 📖 A curated list of resources dedicated to hallucination of multimodal large language models (MLLM).
+- [awesome-autoresearch](https://github.com/wecoai/awesome-autoresearch) - Curated list of AutoResearch use cases with optimization traces and open source implementations.
 - [awesome-privacy](https://github.com/KevinColemanInc/awesome-privacy) - 💡Limiting personal data leaks on the internet.
 - [awesome-uxn](https://github.com/hundredrabbits/awesome-uxn) - Awesome things from the community.
 - [awesome-anime-sources](https://github.com/anshumanv/awesome-anime-sources) - A curated list of everything related to anime.
-- [awesome-autoresearch](https://github.com/wecoai/awesome-autoresearch) - Curated list of AutoResearch use cases with optimization traces and open source implementations.
 - [Awesome-LongTailed-Learning](https://github.com/YifanZhang07/Awesome-LongTailed-Learning) - A codebase and a curated list of awesome deep long-tailed learning (TPAMI 2023).
 - [awesome-time-series-papers](https://github.com/TSCenter/awesome-time-series-papers) - An Awesome List of the latest time series papers and code from top AI venues.
 - [awesome-ai-tools-for-game-dev](https://github.com/simoninithomas/awesome-ai-tools-for-game-dev) - A curated list of awesome AI tools for game developers.